 Dr. DePace treats thousands of patients yearly with various cardiac abnormalities and is a diagnostician.
 He has obtained boards in lipidology which is the study of cholesterol.
 As being board certified in lipidology, he can treat complex abnormalities of cholesterol both with natural substances and with pharmacology.
 His book, The Heart Repair Manual, did focus on abnormal lipids extensively along with diet and lifestyle changes.

-An area of interest to Dr. DePace has been autonomic dysfunction.
+An area of interest to Dr. DePace has been autonomic dysfunction, also known as dysautonomia.
 The autonomic nervous system is the part of the body that controls the things that one does not normally think of.
 These are involuntary actions such as digestion, breathing, and the heart beating.
 Abnormalities of autonomic function can cause disabling symptoms and impair one’s quality of life and, when they become severe and disrupt the cardiac autonomic system, can actually be life threatening.
-Dr. DePace, himself, suffered from abnormalities of autonomic dysfunction, approximately, 15 years ago when he had recurrent fainting episodes which did not improve over six months.
+Dr. DePace, himself, suffered from abnormalities of dysautonomia, approximately, 15 years ago when he had recurrent fainting episodes which did not improve over six months.
 He also had chronic fatigue which he, eventually, was able to get over.
 He then began to research the area in detail.
 His textbook, Clinical Autonomic Dysfunction, by Springer Publishers, (measurement, indications, therapies, and outcomes) was recently published in 2015.
 It is the only textbook of its type and is written predominantly for medical physicians and doctors but can be used by physiologists, nurses, and other health care professionals.

 The autonomic nervous system is the part of the nervous system that innervates mostly all of the organs of the body.
 There are two principal components.
 One is the parasympathetics which he refers to as the “brakes” of the body.
 It is very protective and actually can slow down arrhythmias or prevent them from occurring for example.
 The other part is the sympathetic nervous system which is the fight or flight.
 This involves the adrenaline portion of the body and he describes this as the accelerator of the body.
 Normal people should have a normal balance of braking and acceleration in their body.
 When one component is dominant, symptoms can occur and disease entities and organ systems can suffer.
 For example, patients with depression or chronic fatigue may have too much of the parasympathetic or the brakes on in the body.
 Individuals with high blood pressure or arrhythmias and tachycardias may also have too much sympathetic activity or the accelerator.